-Staying safe in Costa Rica is not difficult.
+Staying safe when traveling to Costa Rica is not difficult.
 As long as you use some common sense rules and not put yourself in the wrong place at the wrong time most likely you are not going to have any problems.

 But, what are some of the common sense rules for Costa Rica?
-I’ve done some research and put together an article to help you know how to stay safe in Costa Rica!
+I’ve done some research and put together an article to help you know how to stay safe while in Costa Rica Traveling Around!

 If this is your first time traveling to Costa Rica or just need some tips, this article will give some helpful insights and “how to” instructions for keeping safe and enjoying your trip to Costa Rica